-5.2 Access to Provider Records
+5.4 Access to Provider Records

 Providers shall agree to make available any medical, financial, or administrative records related to services provided/maintained by the Provider for the FBHP Members.
-According to CMS regulations (Health Insurance Portability and Accountability Act of 1996), these records must be maintained for 10 years.
+According to CMS, these records must be maintained for 10 years.

-5.3 Medical Necessity
+5.5 Medical Necessity

-As defined by and in the Provider Agreement, medically necessary health care services or supplies are medically appropriate and necessary to meet Members' basic health needs with cost-efficient services as applicable.
+As defined by and in the Provider Agreement, medically necessary health care services or supplies are medically appropriate and necessary when the following criteria are met: